 - Spark SQL

-How do we choose the right SQL-on-Hadoop solution?
+generic azithromycin over the counter How do we choose the right SQL-on-Hadoop solution?

 The answer cannot be simple since all of these tools are designed keeping SQL in mind.
 But they differ from within.
 You may want to zero-in your requirement and be sure to ask yourself the necessary questions.
 A few of the common requirements you need to consider are mentioned going forward in this article.

 SQL-on-Hadoop – Ask Yourself